 - O Received SET Social Enterprise Investment Awards from SET in SET Sustainability Awards 2015.
-This prize is meant for the registered companies which prominently support Social Enterprise. - O Received SET Award of Honor in Corporate Governance for the four time from SET Awards 2014.
-The award is for the excellence in corporate governance for 6 consecutive years. - O Received 'excellence' or 5 stars from corporate governance evaluation for 8 consecutive years (2008 2015). - Was evaluated '5 TIA' in organizing the Annual General Shareholders Meeting for 7 consecutive years (2009 - 2015). - O Received Investors' Choice Award for receiving 100% scores from the evaluation of the Annual General Shareholders Meeting for 6 consecutive years (2009 2014). - O Received 'Board of the Year for Distinctive Practices Award 2010/2011'. - O Received 'Outstanding Corporate Social Responsibility Awards' from the SET Awards 2011. - O Achieved the Princess Cup from Her Royal Highness Prince Maha Chakri Sirindhorn for being a large organization which applied sufficiency economy philosophy with business operation (from Sufficiency Economy Contest 2nd) in 2010. - O Awarded CSR Awards 2009 2010 (awarded for outstanding listed company who operates responsibly toward society and environment). - O Awarded the Top Corporate Governance Report Awards 2009 2010 (Outstanding in Good Governance Report). - O Won Best Shareholder Treatment Awards 2008. - O Received 'Board of the Year for Distinctive Practices Award 2006/2007'. - O Awarded for 'outstanding network bookstore 2002 2003' and awarded for 'Excellence bookstore of the decade (year 2004)'.
+This prize is meant for the registered companies which prominently support Social Enterprise. - O Received SET Award of Honor in Corporate Governance for the four times from SET Awards 2014.
+The award is for the excellence in corporate governance for 6 consecutive years. - O Was evaluated '5 TIA' in organizing the Annual General Shareholders Meeting for 7 consecutive years (2009 - 2015). - Received Investors' Choice Award for receiving 100% scores from the evaluation of the Annual General Shareholders Meeting for 6 consecutive years (2009 - 2014). - O Received 'Board of the Year for Distinctive Practices Award 2010/2011'. - O Received 'Outstanding Corporate Social Responsibility Awards' from the SET Awards 2011.

+- Achieved the Princess Cup from Her Royal Highness Prince Maha Chakri Sirindhorn for being a large organization which applied sufficiency economy philosophy with business operation (from Sufficiency Economy Contest 2nd) in 2010. - O Awarded CSR Awards 2009 2010 (awarded for outstanding listed company who operates responsibly toward society and environment). - O Awarded the Top Corporate Governance Report Awards 2009 2010 (Outstanding in Good Governance Report). - O Won Best Shareholder Treatment Awards 2008. - O Received 'Board of the Year for Distinctive Practices Award 2006/2007'. - Awarded for 'outstanding network bookstore 2002 2003' and awarded for 'Excellence bookstore of the decade (year 2004)'.